Pablitinho/Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

 My first step was to use a convolution neural network model similar to the Lenet5.
 I thought this model might be appropriate because I tested with a simple Lenet5 and more or less it was working but not properly at all.

+###It is important to remark that the image is cropped in the Keras graph and normalized as the input of the CNN pipeline.
+A cropped example is illustrated below:

+![alt text][image2]

+![alt text][image4]

 In order to know how well the model was working, I split my image and steering angle data into a training and validation set.
 I used this scheme as reference to avoid the overfitting problem.